Guild of One-Name Studies

-In 2012, I created the Sambells Family Genealogy website.
+In 2012, I created the Sambells Family Genealogy website - www.sambells.info.
 It was designed to provide a venue where family historians could share our common history.
 It includes an overview of my research to date, an explanation of the origins of the surname and a repository for stories and biographies of family members.

 In Sept.
 2016, I published the first volume of the Sambells Family History: Origins and Lineage 1000 - 1850".
-Copies of this book will be available in several libraries throughout Cornwall, Devon, Oxfordshire and London England, as well as Australia, New Zealand and Ontario Canada.
+Copies of this book are available in several libraries in Cornwall, Devon, Oxfordshire and London England, as well as Australia, New Zealand and Ontario Canada.

 Documented variants of the surname from 1000 AD include de St Pol, de Sancto Paulo, de la Pol, del Pol, Senpol, Sempol, Seynpol and Symple up to the late 1200's.
 Subsequent variations during the era of the Great Vowel Change of the 1300's witnessed descendants carrying the surname le Senpol, le Sympelle, Symple, Senple, Semple, and since the late 1400's as Samble, Sambles, Sambell and Sambells.
 Several deviant spellings of these names also occur.
 In some places such as northern Nottinghamshire where the surname St Paul remains in close association with lands held by the earliest de Sancto Paulo families.
 There are close to fifty documented spelling variant and deviants of the surname.
 Evolution of the surname was not linear as many of these variant spellings remain throughout England today.